Scalp Micropigmentation – SMP

 What Should I Know about the Scalp Micropigmentation Process?

 The scalp tattoo process is similar to that performed on other areas of the body.
 The indications for the procedure, expectations for outcome, the skill of the tattoo technician, and the quality of the equipment are all factors in determining the success of the procedure.
 At our practice we thoroughly evaluate each patient, utilize only the highest-quality equipment, and carefully plan each SMP procedure to promote satisfactory outcomes.
-Dr. Houssock and Dr. Vogel take extensive measurements and create a detailed visual map for how the micropigmentation will be applied.
+Dr. Houssock takes extensive measurements and creates a detailed visual map for how the micropigmentation will be applied.

 The primary difference between the SMP we perform at our practice and a traditional tattoo is that the dye we use is not permanent, rather it is semi-permanent.
 With the semi-permanent variety, the pigments begin to fade and require an update between three to five years.
 The fading process is helpful, because it gives the individual a chance to revise the shade or pattern to match any changes in his or her appearance.